Aiven-Labs/pgvector-find-faces-talk/slides/README.rst

   covers a lot more of the ideas of *embedding*, *similarity* and *clustering*.

-  And quoting that article:

-    The process of representing something in a computer is called embedding.

-  So a "vector embedding" is a vector that represents something, or a representation of something as an array of numbers.

 * In general, `What are embeddings`_ by `Vicki Boykis`_ looks like a very useful resource, and the `Next`_ section of that site seems to have lots of very interesting references - I especially like `The Illustrated Word2vec`_